 • Middle Class Tax Relief and Job Creation Act of 2012.
-Signed into law on February 22, 2012, the Act established the FirstNet Authority, an independent authority within NTIA, and directed it to ensure the establishment of the NPSBN.20 The Act reallocated and designated 700 MHz D Block spectrum for public safety use to the FirstNet Authority.21 The Authority engaged in comprehensive outreach and consultation with public safety entities in federal, state, local, tribal, and territory jurisdictions to plan for the network.
-The Authority actively sought input from tribal, state, and territorial governments; paid and volunteer first responders; industry; and other stakeholders on what the network should offer, how it should function, and how to meet the technical objectives of the network.
-The resulting FirstNet network solution will be based on a single, national network architecture that evolves with technological advances and consists of a physically separate evolved packet core (EPC) network and a radio access network (RAN).22
+Signed into law on February 22, 2012, the Act established the FirstNet Authority, an independent authority within NTIA, and directed it to ensure the establishment of the NPSBN.21 The Act reallocated and designated 700 MHz D Block spectrum for public safety use to the FirstNet Authority.22 The Authority engaged in comprehensive outreach and consultation with public safety entities in federal, state, local, tribal, and territory jurisdictions to plan for the network.
+The Authority actively sought input from federal, tribal, state, and territorial governments; paid and volunteer first responders and other public safety personnel; industry; and other stakeholders on what the network should offer, how it should function, and how to meet the technical objectives of the network.
+The resulting FirstNet network solution is based on a single, national network architecture that evolves with technological advances and consists of a physically separate evolved packet core (EPC) network and radio access networks (RANs).23

-The Authority competes as a services-based business where eligible users choose to subscribe to a level of service that aligns with their mission needs.
-The principle responsibilities of federal, state, local, tribal, and territorial public safety entities will be the acquisition of authorized and compatible devices and applications that operate on the network and determination of connectivity of proprietary databases that could support public safety operations.
-Infrastructure and maintenance costs of the network EPC, RAN, and National Disaster Recovery assets (e.g., Cell on Wheels [COWs], Cell on Light Trucks [COLTs], Satellite COLTs, Flying Cell on Wings) will be borne by the FirstNet Authority.
+FirstNet competes as a services-based business where eligible users choose to subscribe to a level of service that aligns with their mission needs.
+The principle responsibilities of federal, state, local, tribal, and territorial public safety entities are the acquisition of authorized and compatible devices and applications that operate on the network and determination of connectivity of proprietary databases that could support public safety operations.
+Infrastructure and maintenance costs of the network EPC, RANs, and NPSBN assets (e.g., Cell on Wheels, Cell on Light Trucks [COLTs], Satellite COLTs, Flying Cell on Wings) will be borne by the FirstNet Authority and its NPSBN contractor.

 Per the Act, the FirstNet Authority delivered final state plans to governors to make an opt-in/optout decision.
-All 50 states, 5 territories, and the District of Columbia chose the FirstNet solution and will have a FirstNet network presence consistent with their state plan.
+All 50 states, 5 territories, and the District of Columbia opted into the FirstNet Authority-proposed deployment and will have a FirstNet Network presence consistent with their state plan.